kivy-garden/garden.rotabox/README.md

 > **Rotaboxer** Visual editor.
 >  An easy way to define the *custom_bounds* of Rotabox.
 >  To use it, run *rotaboxer.py* directly.
-It can be found at the repository root.
+It can be found in the *Visual Editor* folder, at the repository.
 >  Open a *.png* image or an *.atlas* file in the editor, draw bounds for it and export the resulting code to clipboard, to use in a Rotabox widget.
 >
 > ![editor](images/editor.png)